The place for equity in the child welfare workforce

-Funded by the United States Department of Health & Human Services, Administration for Children & Families, Children’s Bureau in October 2023, the newly launched Center for Workforce Equity and Leadership—led by Families Rising—will provide site-specific technical assistance to jurisdictions to diversify the workforce and improve recruitment, retention, and well-being through equity and leadership advancement initiatives.
+Funded by the United States Department of Health & Human Services, Administration for Children & Families, Children’s Bureau in October 2023, the newly launched CWEL will provide site-specific technical assistance to jurisdictions to support the workforce and improve recruitment, retention, and well-being.

 Who is the child welfare workforce?